 Compared to the price of a campervan, motorhome or trailer tent, a roof tent is a lot cheaper to buy and maintain.

 Are there disadvantages to a roof tent?

 The nature of being up higher means that in windy locations or weather, a roof tent can be buffeted around.
 However, they are designed to handle strong winds and the rocking will either bother you or send you off to sleep.

-If you’re planning to head off exploring for the day, you will need to fold away the roof tent.
+If you plan to head off exploring for the day, you must fold away the roof tent.
 This is a hassle when compared to a traditional ground tent where you can just leave it while you’re off seeing the sights.
-One suggestion is to take bikes away with you, so you can explore without the need to use your vehicle.
+One suggestion is to take bikes away with you, so you can explore without using your vehicle.
 If you do need to drive, you can fold up the rooftop tent with your bedding inside for speed.

 We’ve all been there, a bleary-eyed trip to the bathroom in the middle of the night.
 Making your way down a ladder and back up is a little more challenging than a ground tent but really not too bad.
 Another option is to keep a bottle handy as one rooftop friend said to me!

 Well, unless you’re under 4ft tall, you can’t stand up in a rooftop tent.
 However, some roof tents come with an annex meaning that you have space to stand up, cook, eat and more.

 Ok, so we might be a little biased in our opinion but we have tried to be as fair as possible about the pros and cons of a roof tent.
 The pros far outweigh the cons when compared to grounds tents or the cost of a campervan/motorhome.
 And don’t forget that a roof tent can be mounted on a van if extra accommodation is needed or a trailer if you’re planning on using your vehicle for day tripping.

 Can you think of any more advantages or disadvantages to a roof tent?
 I’d like to hear from you, so leave me a comment below.